The Typist’s Odyssey: the Little-known Haven of Popular Keyboard Brands

 Mechanical Keyboards: The Click-Clack Revolution

-Mechanical keyboards look like hipster coffee shops in San Francisco: artisanal, satisfying, and proudly noisy.
-Brands like Cherry and Ducky have radically altered the typing experience into an art, with keys that offer a satisfying click like typewriter nostalgia.
+Mechanical keyboards resemble hipster coffee shops in San Francisco: artisanal, satisfying, and proudly noisy.
+Brands like Cherry and Ducky have transformed the typing experience into an art, with keys that offer a satisfying click like typewriter nostalgia.

 ” a mechanical keyboard is like typing on cloud nine,” says noted keyboard collector and Denver resident, Bob Williams.